-ACCESS, the first program of its kind in Rhode Island, was designed to help students investigate the variety of college and career options available to them.
+ACCESS was designed to help students investigate the variety of college and career options available to them.
 ACCESS students earn college credits while completing high school graduation requirements.
 For more information on the ACCESS program, please request a brochure from the Admissions Office.